 Needle felting tutorial - the basics

 Let's start this needle felting tutorial with a photo of sheep's wool I found during a countryside walk.
-After carrying it in my pocket the wool began to felt on its own, due to warmth and friction.
+After carrying it in my pocket the wool fibers began to felt on their own, due to warmth and friction.

 However to use it to make wool sculptures it needs to be cleaned and soaked then air-dried.